OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 a protein, and a solvent.
 These four ingredients can then be combined into the four point on the thermodynamic cycle that we wish to sample:

-.. todo image of RBFE cycle taken from HREX docs

 ::

   import openfe